 Photo by Raquel Cayre

 6. Guggenheim Museum's Reading Room: New York City, USA.

 Frank Lloyd Wright's iconic Guggenheim Museum contains wonders around every (rounded) corner, and this keyhole doorway is one of our favorites.
-He originally designed this room as an archive, but the room was left unfinished until 1978 when architect Richard Meier completed it as a reading room, complete with original oak furniture that pays homage to Frank Lloyd Wright's vision.
+He originally built this room as an archive, but the room was left unfinished until 1978 when architect Richard Meier designed it as a reading room, complete with original oak furniture that pays homage to Frank Lloyd Wright's vision.

 Photos by Landscape Voice

 7. Seattle Central Library: Seattle, Washington.

 Rem Koolhaas' design for this now iconic library is instantly recognizable by its glass and diamond-shaped, steel facade.
 The design was responsive to studies showing that the public found libraries to be stuffy and uninviting.
 The final design prioritizes light with its glass construction and public areas for human interaction.

 Photo courtesy of UC San Diego

 8. Geisel Library: San Diego, California.